dominicparga/devcontainer/README.md

 ## News <a name="news"></a>

+Version `3.0.0` has been finished.
+It refactors the shellscripts to be cleaner and POSIX-conform (where possible) thanks to the shell-linter `shellcheck`.

 Version `2.0.0` has been finished.
 It moves boilerplate-code (for installation) to [the howto-repo][web_github_howto].
 This allows a more flat and clean code-structure.